MarcelloMello90/Projeto-2/README.md

 ## 💻 Project

-The Customized Furniture Project is a site for selling furniture that is completely customized to customers..
+Projeto Treine-me is a website for practitioners of physical activities.

 - [Visit the project online](https:)

 ## 🔖 Layout

-You can preview the project layout through [FROM THIS LINK](https://www.figma.com/file/fAvYZz4dPV5MfhL77XkqkD/Explorer---Projeto-01?t=rcPTcWeVd5XPx0Fs-0).You must have an account at [Figma](https://figma.com) to access it.
+You can preview the project layout through [FROM THIS LINK](https://www.figma.com/file/rkDOHGPwwFtBNqEdHSuQPd/Projeto-02---Explorer?node-id=0-1&t=9T3kBMenlNofwpGo-0).You must have an account at [Figma](https://figma.com) to access it.

 ## :memo: License